 Conveniently located 12 km (8 mi) from Castellina In Chianti, Italy in the tourist area "Chianti" and only 15 km (9 mi) from Greve In Chianti.
-Sicelle is a lovely vacation rental with pool and WiFi internet.
-Sicelle is a villa / farmhouse / home that has a total of ten separate units.
-The property can sleep up to 31 guests comfortably in 15 bedrooms with 13 bathrooms.
+Sicelle is a lovely property with shared pool and WiFi internet.
+Sicelle is a villa / farmhouse / home that has a total of ten separate apartments.
+The property can sleep up to 31 people comfortably in 15 bedrooms with 13 bathrooms.
 In nearby towns there are local shops where you can find fresh produce and other items.
-If you can't find what you need locally, there is a shopping center located 12 km (8 mi) from the property where you can purchase your food and personal items.
+If you can't find what you need locally, there is a shopping center located 12 km (8 mi) from the property where you can purchase your food and essentials.

 Visit the Area

-Most people enjoy visiting nearby cities and towns while on holiday, so for your reference this is a list of popular places with driving distances from the property: Greve In Chianti 15 km (9 mi), San Gimignano 34 km (21 mi), Florence 37 km (23 mi), Siena 52 km (32 mi) and Montalcino 88 km (55 mi).
+Most people enjoy visiting nearby cities and towns while on vacation, so for your reference this is a list of popular places with distances (as the crow flies) from the property: Greve In Chianti 15 km (9 mi), San Gimignano 34 km (21 mi), Florence 37 km (23 mi), Siena 52 km (32 mi) and Montalcino 88 km (55 mi).
 The highway is only 21 km (13 mi) from the villa and there is a train station 13 km (8 mi) away.

 Some other major tourist destinations you should consider visiting are: Florence 37 km (23 mi), Viareggio 132 km (82 mi), Forte Dei Marmi 139 km (86 mi), Rome 287 km (178 mi), Venice 288 km (179 mi) and Milan 331 km (206 mi).